 This year through May 3, Cenovus produced a total return of 1 percent while being 15 percent less volatile than the average of the largest oil sands producers, placing it fifth by risk- adjusted return.
 Nexen Inc. (NXY), more volatile than the average but with the best returns, is the best performer.
 Nexen’s shares sank 29 percent in 2011.

-Cenovus’s heavy-oil processing partnership with U.S. refiner Phillips 66 (PSX) also gives the company a hedge against swings in the price difference between heavy oil-sands crudes and lighter varieties, said BMO Capital’s Ollenberger.
+Cenovus’s heavy-oil processing partnership with U.S. refiner Phillips 66 (PSX:US) also gives the company a hedge against swings in the price difference between heavy oil-sands crudes and lighter varieties, said BMO Capital’s Ollenberger.

 The Canadian company is part owner of the Wood River, Illinois, and Borger, Texas, refineries, which turn bitumen into jet fuel, gasoline and chemicals.
 By pairing production with refining, Cenovus effectively hedges itself against some of the risk of crude-price fluctuations, said First Asset’s Stephenson.